jjwithanr/obsidian_bible_study/docs/Old Testament/Psalms/Psalm119.md

 #### v.9-11
 >How can a young man keep his way pure?
 By living according to your word. <sup>10</sup>I seek you with all my heart; do not let me stray from your commands. <sup>11</sup>I have hidden your word in my heart that I might not sin against you.

+### GIMEL ג

+The _Gîmel_ stanza unpacks in its two strophes the petition “be good to your servant that I may live and keep your word” (119:17, the key verse).
+At the heart of the first strophe (119:17–20) are petitions to comprehend the Law, the necessary condition to obey it.
+At the heart of the second strophe (119:21–24) is a petition to take away from the psalmist (119:22) his maltreatment by apostate princes (119:22–23).
+#brucewaltke

+#### v.17
+>Do good to your servant, and I will live; I will obey your word.

 #### v.18
 >Open my eyes that I may see wonderful things in your law.

 [[Luke8]]

+#### v.19
+>I am a stranger on earth; do not hide your commands from me.

+#### v.20
+>My soul is consumed with longing for your laws at all times.

+#### v.21-22
+>You rebuke the arrogant, who are cursed and who stray from your commands. <sup>22</sup>Remove from me scorn and contempt, for I keep your statutes.

+God's blessing rests on those who submit themselves to the law of God, whereas his curse comes on all those who "stray" deliberately from it.
+The "arrogant" despise God and godliness with their "scorn and contempt."
+#vangemeren

+#### v.23-24
+>Though rulers sit together and slander me, your servant will meditate on your decrees. <sup>24</sup>Your statutes are my delight; they are my counselors.

+In spite of opposition from the community and her "rulers," the psalmist receives joy and guidance from God's "statues" (*edoth*) as his "counselors."
+#vangemeren

 #### v.27
 >Let me understand the teaching of your precepts; then I will meditate on your wonders.